LokeSonne/IonicOnIE/README.md

 platformBrowserDynamic().bootstrapModule(AppModule);
 ```

-## Limiting CSS fixes to IE11 only
+## How to limit CSS fixes to IE11 only

 ### ion-item